The Way I Talk: Commercial performance

 "The Way I Talk" reached peaks of number 35 on the Billboard Hot Country Songs chart, number 30 on the Country Airplay chart, and number 50 on the Canada Country chart.
 This marked Wallen's first entries on each chart.
-It has been certified gold by Music Canada.
+It has been certified 4× Platinum by Music Canada and RIAA.

 Music video

 The music video was directed by TK McKamy and premiered on April 6, 2017.
 The video featured Wallen and his friends doing various activities such as chasing chickens or boxing for fun.